Building Pipelines

 // or

-In the code above, func represents the transformation function to be applied, and myEffect is the input Effect.
+In the code above, transformation is the function applied to the value, and myEffect is the Effect being transformed.

 ts